fab13n/metalua/src/tilo/readme.md

 mechanism, and tables typically alter themselves rather than returning functional copies.

-In addition to being of dubious use in realistic Lua programs, sigma binders dramatically complicate type systems, and the ability to perform inference on them.
+In addition to being of dubious usefulness in realistic Lua programs, sigma binders dramatically complicate type systems, and the ability to perform inference on them.
 For those reasons, they're most likely to stay out of Tidal Lock forever.
 If type variables were to be introduced in the system, ML-style polymorphism would surely be much more beneficial.
-But even this doesn't cohabit too easily with subtyping, and might be worth the pain.
+But even this doesn't cohabit too easily with subtyping, and might not be worth the pain.
 Anecdotal evidences of this include Go's lack of generics, and the misunderstanding of Java's generics by most seasoned Java developers.

 [3] http://lucacardelli.name/indexPapers.html#Objects